 7. Sand the edges flat and round them over slightly with 80 grit sandpaper on a hand-held belt sander or sanding block.
 No gel coat or painting needed.

-8. Test the fit of the flanges in the slots of the teak hatch slides.
-If necessary, remove more epoxy until the flanges slide easily without binding.
+8. Before you reinstall the hatch, test the fit of the flanges in the slots of the teak hatch slide that you removed.
+If necessary, sand off more epoxy until the flanges slide easily without binding.

 9. Replace the hatch and the teak rail.